Coroners (Determination of Suicide) Bill [HL]

 Overview

-This bill amends the Coroners and Justice Act 2009 to require coroners or juries investigating suicides to record an opinion on any relevant factors contributing to the death, specifically including gambling addiction.
-This information may be shared with relevant care providers to help prevent future suicides, while protecting the deceased's identity.
+This bill mandates that coroners or juries investigating suicide cases in England and Wales must record their opinion on any relevant factors contributing to the death, specifically including gambling addiction.
+The information collected may be shared with relevant care providers, while maintaining the deceased's anonymity.

 Description